Confidenceman02/elm-select/README.md

 - Keyboard accessible
 - Screen reader accessible

-NOTE: The multi select variant has accessibility features missing that will be added in future versions.
-You can read what those are in the [Still to come](#still-to-come) section.

 ## Styled with elm-css
 In the case your program is not using [elm-css]() already, an extra step will be required to make everything work.
 You can see how to do that in the [Unstyling elm-css](#-unstyling-elm-css-) section.